 Start off with the awkward distances of 30-75 yards to help develop your feel (here is some help with technique).
 Then you can work your way up to your full swings with your sand, gap, and pitching wedges.

 Most of your shots on the golf course will be from these distances.
 If you ignore them in your golf practice sessions, then you will lack confidence on the course.
 Mangling your wedges from 100, or even 50 yards, kills your momentum in your round.
 These are the shots where you have the best chance of getting it closer to the pin, not the ones from 150-200 yards out…so worry about these more!

 Alright, now you can do your full swing.

 Now that you have been sufficiently warmed up, and you have developed a nice feel with your wedge practice, I believe that your full swing will have a better tempo.
 You can work your way through the rest of the bag as you approach your longer irons/woods.

 Please don’t go directly to your driver, and here are a couple of reasons why:

 - If you continually just hit your driver, you will probably ruin the tempo of your swing because you are just trying to hit it as far as possible.

-- Developing confidence with a club less than driver off of the tee is an important element of course management, and you should devote some time on the range to this.
-You need to be able to take out a hybrid iron, or 3 wood and feel good about your chances of hitting the fairway when things are not going well with your driver.
+- Developing confidence with a club less than driver off of the tee is a crucial element of course management, and you should devote some time on the range to this.
+You need to be able to take out a hybrid iron or 3 wood and feel good about your chances of hitting the fairway when things are not going well with your driver.

-Every golf practice session needs a focus in order for it to be useful.
+Every golf practice session needs a focus for it to be useful.
 I believe using this system is going to help prevent you from aimlessly hitting balls without a real plan.